superb-sushi/duuck/README.md

 Scan the QRCode in the terminal with your LynxExplorer App (preferably Android) to see the result.
 Click on `Navigate to Bounty Screen` to interact with the relevant portion of the App.

 Note: The backend that the app actually interacts with is a hosted copy of the backend files in the repository.
+Initial requests after inactivity may take up to 50 seconds to process.
+Do give some time for requests to load.